 Proof.
-The proof is analogous and follows the same steps of Theorem 1 in Mele (2017), therefore it is omitted for brevity. \square
+The proof is analogous and follows the same steps of Theorem 1 in Mele (2017), therefore it is omitted for brevity. \Box

-The results in Proposition 1 and Theorem 1 show that the potential game characterization and the stationary distribution in equilibrium of Mele (2017), survive the additional assumptions introduced here to generate sparse networks.34
+The results in Proposition 1 and Proposition 2 show that the potential game characterization and the stationary distribution in equilibrium of Mele (2017), survive the additional assumptions introduced here to generate sparse networks.37